 Sometimes, these symptoms can be caused by something other than colon cancer, such as infection, hemorrhoids, irritable bowel syndrome (IBS), or inflammatory bowel disease (IBD).
 Still, it is wise to see your doctor if you have any of these problems.
 Early detection through proper screening can make colon cancer easier to treat.

-In hopes of preventing colon cancer, or catching colon cancer at an early stage, the American Cancer Society recommends regular colon screening for most people starting at age 50.
-Your doctor may recommend screening at a younger age, however, if you have a family history of the disease or have other risk factors that could increase your chances of getting colon cancer.
+In hopes of reducing the risk of colon cancer or detecting colon cancer at an early stage, the American Cancer Society recommends regular colon screening for most people starting at age 45.

 Several different tests can be used to screen for colon cancer.
 Talk with your doctor to find out which colon cancer screening test(s) would benefit you the most.